 INTRODUCTION

 Reliability is a crucial requirement for modern integrated circuits (ICs) to assure correct execution over their lifetime.
-New mission-critical computation-intensive applications (e.g., autonomous vehicles, data centers, cloud computing, life-support systems, etc.), impose strict requirements on IC reliability through the lifetime and operating conditions.
-For example, the automotive industry expects an IC to function reliably for 10–15 years at a given temperature (usually about 125 °C [1,2] and under various workloads.
+New mission-critical computation-intensive applications (e.g., autonomous vehicles, data centers, cloud computing, life-support systems) impose strict requirements on IC reliability through the lifetime and operating conditions.
+For example, the automotive industry expects an IC to function reliably for 10–15 years at a given temperature (usually about 125 °C [1,2]) and under various workloads.
 None of these reliability-sensitive applications can afford IC faults caused by reliability issues.
-While the requirements for reliability have been substantially heightened, advanced FinFET VLSI technologies (28 nm and lower) have become highly suspectable to reliability issues and in particular to transistor aging.
-Transistor aging is the deterioration process of transistors due to charge carriers trapped at the dielectric insulator of a transistor gate.
-This phenomenon is induced by Hot Carrier Injection (HCI) and Bias Temperature Instability (BTI) effects that are further discussed in Section 2.
-The common approach to handle such degradation in digital circuits is to provide extra timing margin to the clock cycle time and hence, take the timing degradation into account (as a result ICs incur performance degradation).
-One may consider it as an adequate solution as long as the aging is symmetric, i.e. all transistors are aged at the same rate.
+As the requirements for reliability have become substantially more stringent, advanced FinFET VLSI technologies (28 nm and lower) have become highly suspectable to reliability issues, and in particular to transistor aging.
+Transistor aging is the deterioration of transistors due to charge carriers trapped at the dielectric insulator of a transistor gate.
+This phenomenon is induced by hot-carrier injection (HCI) and bias-temperature instability (BTI), which are further discussed in Section 2.
+The common approach to handle such degradation in digital circuits is to provide extra timing margin to the clock cycle time and thereby take the timing degradation into account (however, as a result, ICs incur performance degradation).
+This solution is adequate provided that aging is symmetric (i.e., all transistors age at the same rate).

-Unfortunately, many digital circuits may experience asymmetric transistor aging.
-As a result, different paths in circuits may incur uneven degradation that may result in critical timing violations.
-Asymmetric aging is mainly induced by the BTI effect ([3-5]) as a result of applying constant voltage to transistor gates for long period.
-The duration of time required for the transistor to incur such a degradation may vary between 10s of seconds up to several weeks ([4]).
-As a result, even if the asymmetric delay shift is relatively small, critical timing constraints in the logical circuit may not be met.
-This observation makes logical elements that are maintained under constant logical values for long duration as susceptible for severe reliability concerns.
-Past studies indicated that from the architectural point of view, asymmetric aging is commonly induced by dynamic-power saving techniques, e.g. clock gating, that enforce static state on logical circuits and as a result they incur BTI stress ([6]).
+Unfortunately, many digital circuits experience asymmetric transistor aging.
+As a result, different paths in the circuit may incur different degradations that may result in critical timing violations.
+Asymmetric aging is mainly induced by the BTI effect [3–5], which results from applying constant voltage to transistor gates for long periods.
+The time required for the transistor to incur such degradation may vary from tens of seconds up to several weeks [4].
+As a result, even if the asymmetric delay shift is relatively small, critical timing constraints in the logical circuit may be compromised.
+This observation renders logical elements that are maintained under constant logical values for long duration susceptible to severe reliability concerns.
+Past studies indicate that, from the architectural point of view, asymmetric aging is commonly induced by dynamic-power-saving techniques (e.g., clock gating), which enforce static states on logical circuits and, as a result, cause BTI stress [6].

-Many of the prior studies, described in Section 2.3, approached asymmetric aging from the physical design point of view.
-Such approaches were quite complicated since they involved highly complex simulations and analysis methods.
-Even many of the common EDA tools today lack such a capability and particularly are very limited in analyzing very large-scale circuits which could employ billion of transistors.
+Many prior studies (described in Section 2.3) have approached asymmetric aging from the physical-design point of view.
+Such approaches have proven quite complicated because they involve highly complex simulations and analysis methods.
+Even many of the common electronic design automation (EDA) tools today lack such a capability and are extremely limited for analyzing very-large-scale circuits, which could employ billions of transistors.

-In this paper we generalize the method which we have presented in [7] and introduce an extended design flow and a tool for asymmetric aging avoidance.
-The proposed tool can automatically analyze data path design structures at RTL or gate-level and identify logical elements which are suspectable to asymmetric aging induced by static BTI stress.
-The proposed tool uses a special testbench which injects a random data patterns into the tested circuitry while automatically monitoring the logical elements signal probability and toggle rate.
-The tool can automatically generate special logical circuitry, which is embedded in the design, to avoid asymmetric aging effect while the device is in mission mode.
-The proposed design flow can be straightforwardly integrated as part of standard design flows of large-scale ICs.
+This work generalizes the method we previously presented [7] and introduces an extended design flow and a tool for avoiding asymmetric aging.
+The proposed tool automatically analyzes data path design structures at the RTL or gate level and identifies logical elements that are suspectable to asymmetric aging induced by static BTI stress.
+The proposed tool uses a special testbench that injects random data patterns into the circuitry being tested while automatically monitoring the logical elements’ signal probability and toggle rate.
+The tool automatically generates special logical circuitry, which is embedded in the design, to avoid asymmetric aging while the device is in mission mode.
+The proposed design flow is straightforward to integrate as part of the standard design flow of large-scale ICs.